cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-materialized-view.md

 ## Compatibility

-`ALTER MATERIALIZED VIEW` is a Greenplum Database extension of the SQL standard.
+`ALTER MATERIALIZED VIEW` is a Cloudberry Database extension of the SQL standard.

 ## See Also